 - Every exam box should have a sequence lookup sheet, unless the exams are sorted alphabetically by surname (sometimes this is done for small classes).
 The lookup is by ID number, which you should get from the student's WatCard.

 - Students may only look at their own exam.
 Also, they may not bring a "friend" to view the exam with them.
 Any appeals need to be based on their understanding of the course material, not someone else's.

-- An ISG Exam Re-Mark Request/Appeal form is provided for students who wish to appeal the marking of any questions, with their reasons why, or to request a meeting with their instructor (there is a checkbox provided).
+- An ISG Exam Re-Mark Request/Appeal form is provided for students who wish to appeal the marking of any questions, with their reasons why.
 Make sure that students are specific about what they want remarked and why -- a request to have the whole exam or specific questions remarked without a specific reason should not be accepted.